C Corporation: Everything You Need to Know

 There are quite a few similarities between C corporations and S corporations.
 Formation of both corporations is done by filing with the Secretary of State of the jurisdiction where the business will be maintained.
 S corporations elect special tax status by filing an IRS Form 2553, under Subchapter S of the Internal Revenue Code.
 C corporations and S corporations both offer owners and shareholders limited liability protection; separating businesses negligence from personal responsibility.

 Both types of corporations have shareholders, directors and officers.
 Shareholders are 100 or less for an S corporation, so growth potential is restricted to a set number of investors, whereas the C corporate has a potentially infinite pool of investing shareholders to draw from.
-Election of a board of directors is required, regardless of corporate structure adopted.
+Election of a board of directors is required, regardless of the corporate structure adopted.
 The board oversees and authorizes corporation affairs, and are not responsible for the day-to-day operations of the organization.
-Formalities are similar, such as adoption of bylaws, share issuance, annual director and shareholder meetings, annual report filings, and payment of annual state fees.
+Formalities are similar, such as the adoption of bylaws, share issuance, annual director and shareholder meetings, annual report filings, and payment of annual state fees.

 Differences With S Corporation and C Corporation

 Despite similarities, C corporations and S corporations are distinct in many respects.
-Tax structure is the most significant difference between S corps and C corps.
+The tax structure is the most significant difference between S corps and C corps.
 Small business owners generally file individual tax returns on business income legally subject to “pass through” by an S corporation.
 The trickle down of revenue and losses recorded by an S corporation is filed in IRS Form 1120S, an informational federal return, and no income tax is paid by the corporation itself.
-In both cases, personal income tax is drawn on end of the year stock dividends.
+In both cases, personal income tax is drawn on the end of the year stock dividends.

 The are no restrictions to C corporation ownership.
 S corporation rules restrict shareholder status to US citizens/residents.
 S corporations may not be owned by LLCs, C corporations, partnerships, other S corporations or some trusts.
 S corporations only distribute preferred shares without voting rights, while C corporations typically have multiple classes, including common share distribution with voting rights.
 The C corporation structure offers more flexibility overall.